Serving all people by providing personalized health and wellness through exemplary care, education and research.

 I need information about...

 Most headaches aren't serious and can be relieved with self-care.
 But some headaches may be a sign of another health problem like eye trouble or high blood pressure.
 To find the best treatment, learn what kind of headaches you get.
 For tension headaches, self-care will usually help.
-To treat migraines, ask your doctor for advice.
+To treat migraines, ask your healthcare provider for advice.
 It is also possible to get both tension and migraine headaches.
 Self-care involves relieving the pain and avoiding headache “triggers” if you can.

 Apply a cold compress or ice pack to the pain site.